-20 See, e.g.: Brown, M.E., et al. (2012).
-Country and regional staple food price indices for improved identification of food insecurity.
-Global Environmental Change(in press).
-Minot, N. (2011).
-Transmission of World Food Price Changes to Markets in Sub-Saharan Africa.
-International Food Policy Research Institute (IFPRI), Washington, D.C.
-44 pp.
+See, e.g., Brown, M.E. et al. (2012) Country and regional staple food price indices for improved identification of food insecurity.
+Global Environmental Change 22(3):784-794.; Minot, N. (2011) Transmission of World Food Price Changes to Markets in Sub-Saharan Africa.
+Washington, D.C., USA: International Food Policy Research Institute (IFPRI).

-21 Ng, F. and Aksoy, M.A.
-(2008).
-Food price increases and net food importing countries: lessons from the recent past.
-Agricultural Economics, 39, pp. 443-452.
-Schmidhuber, J. (2007).
-Biofuels: An emerging threat to Europe's Food Security?
+Ng, F. and Aksoy, M.A.
+(2008) Food price increases and net food importing countries: lessons from the recent past.
+Agricultural Economics 39:443-452.; Schmidhuber, J. (2007) Biofuels: An emerging threat to Europe's Food Security?
 Impact of an Increased biomass use on agricultural markets, prices and food security: A longer-term perspective.
 Notre Europe.
-40 pp. 22 See, e.g.: de Hoyos, R.E. and Medvedev, D. (2011).
-Poverty Effects of Higher Food Prices: A Global Perspective.
-Review of Development Economics, 15(3), pp. 387-402.
-Timilsina, G.R., et al. (2010).
-The Impacts of Biofuel Targets on Land-Use Change and Food Supply: A Global CGE Assessment.
-World Bank, Washington, D.C.
-71 pp.
+23 See, e.g., de Hoyos, R.E. and Medvedev, D. (2011) Poverty Effects of Higher Food Prices: A Global Perspective.
+Review of Development Economics 15(3):387-402.; Timilsina, G.R. et al. (2010) The Impacts of Biofuel Targets on Land-Use Change and Food Supply: A Global CGE Assessment.
+Washington, D.C., USA: The World Bank.
+(Public Research Working Paper 5513).

-the fact is that household surveys from developing countries consistently find that the major share of the population even in rural areas are net consumers of food and would lose from higher food prices, at least in the short run.23 In the longer run wages for rural labor and crop yields may increase in response to higher prices, reducing the negative impacts, though the limited empirical evidence there is these effects suggest that they are rather modest.24
+the fact is that household surveys from developing countries consistently find that the major share of the population even in rural areas are net consumers of food and would lose from higher food prices, at least in the short run.
+In the longer run wages for rural labor and crop yields may increase in response to higher prices, reducing the negative impacts, though the limited empirical evidence there is these effects suggest that they are rather modest.

 There are two reasons why consumers in developing countries are more vulnerable to increases in agricultural commodity prices.
 The first is that food expenditures make up a larger share of the total household budget in developing countries.
 For instance, in Sri Lanka and Bangladesh food accounts for over 60% of total consumption; the corresponding figures for Swedish and American households are 13% and 10%, respectively.
-The second is that a larger share of the average food basket in developing countries is made up of basic agricultural commodities (e.g., grains).
-This implies that a given increase in the price of these commodities will have larger impact on food inflation in developing countries than in high-income countries where the cost for the basic commodities accounts for only 20-35% of the final retail price of food (due to a larger share of processed food whose price is determined to larger extent by other inputs such as wages, energy, transport, and storage).
-The second is that a larger made up of basic agricultural commodities (e.g., grains).
+The second is that a larger share of the average food basket in developing countries is made up of basic agricultural commodities (e.g. grains).
 This implies that a given increase in the price of these commodities will have larger impact on food inflation in developing countries than in high-income countries where the cost for the basic commodities accounts for only 20-35% of the final retail price of food (due to a larger share of processed food whose price is determined to larger extent by other inputs such as wages, energy, transport, and storage).

 Poor households can respond to higher food prices in three main ways: by reducing the amount of food purchased, by switching to cheaper but less nutritious food, and by reducing other consumption, in all cases reducing welfare.
-Evidence from a number of developing countries collected by the World Food Programme (WFP) during the 2007-2008 food crisis show widespread evidence of reductions in both the quality and quantity of food consumed (having a direct impact on hunger and malnutrition), as well as weak evidence of household coping by reducing expenditures on health and education, or sale of economic assets (having long-term impacts on poverty).27
+Evidence from a number of developing countries collected by the World Food Programme (WFP) during the 2007-2008 food crisis show widespread evidence of reductions in both the quality and quantity of food consumed (having a direct impact on hunger and malnutrition), as well as weak evidence of household coping by reducing expenditures on health and education, or sale of economic assets (having longterm impacts on poverty).

-Different studies have tried to quantify the effect of the 2007-2008 food price hike on poverty, using both simulation models and survey data, most of them indicating that in the order of a 100-200 million people would have been lifted out of poverty and food insecurity if prices had remained stable.28 However, measuring the effect of the food crisis solely in terms of number of people pushed below a given
+Different studies have tried to quantify the effect of the 2007-2008 food price hike on poverty, using both simulation models and survey data, most of them indicating that in the order of a 100-200 million people would have been lifted out of poverty and food insecurity if prices had remained stable.
+However, measuring the effect of the food crisis solely in terms of number of people pushed below a given